-The I2C peripheral provides a synchronous two wire interface designed to interface the PSoC device with a two wire I2C serial communication bus.
-The bus is compliant with Philips 'The I2C Specification' version 2.1.
-Additional I2C interfaces can be instantiated using Universal Digital Blocks (UDBs) in PSoC Creator, as required.
+The IC peripheral provides a synchronous two wire interface designed to interface the PSoC device with a two wire IC serial communication bus.
+It is compatible[13] with IC Standard-mode, Fast-mode, and Fast-mode Plus devices as defined in the NXP I2C-bus specification and user manual (UM10204).
+The I2C bus I/O may be implemented with GPIO or SIO in open-drain modes.
+Additional IC interfaces can be instantiated using Universal Digital Blocks (UDBs) in PSoC Creator, as required.

-To eliminate the need for excessive CPU intervention and overhead, I2C specific support is provided for status detection and generation of framing bits.
-I2C operates as a slave, a master, or multimaster (Slave and Master).
+To eliminate the need for excessive CPU intervention and overhead, $I^2C$ specific support is provided for status detection and generation of framing bits. $I^2C$ operates as a slave, a master, or multimaster (Slave and Master).
 In slave mode, the unit always listens for a start condition to begin sending or receiving data.
 Master mode supplies the ability to generate the Start and Stop conditions and initiate transactions.
 Multimaster mode provides clock synchronization and arbitration to allow multiple masters on the same bus.
-If Master mode is enabled and Slave mode is not enabled, the block does not generate interrupts on externally generated Start conditions.
-I2C interfaces through DSI routing and allows direct connections to any GPIO or SIO pins.
+If Master mode is enabled and Slave mode is not enabled, the block does not generate interrupts on externally generated Start conditions. $I^2C$ interfaces through the DSI routing and allows direct connections to any GPIO or SIO pins.

-I2C provides hardware address detect of a 7-bit address without CPU intervention.
-Additionally the device can wake from low-power modes on a 7-bit hardware address match.
-If wakeup functionality is required, I2C pin connections are limited to the two special sets of SIO pins.
+$I^2C$ provides hardware address detect of a 7-bit address without CPU intervention.
+Additionally the device can wake from low power modes on a 7-bit hardware address match.
+If wakeup functionality is required, $I^2C$ pin connections are limited to the two special sets of SIO pins.

-I2C features include:
+IC features include:

-- Slave and master, transmitter, and receiver operation - Byte processing for low CPU overhead - Interrupt or polling CPU interface - Support for bus speeds up to 1 Mbps (3.4 Mbps in UDBs) - 7 or 10-bit addressing (10-bit addressing requires firmware support) - SMBus operation (through firmware support SMBus supported in hardware in UDBs) - 7-bit hardware address compare - Wake from low-power modes on address match
+- Slave and master, transmitter, and receiver operation

+- Byte processing for low CPU overhead

+- Interrupt or polling CPU interface

+- Support for bus speeds up to 1 Mbps

+- 7 or 10-bit addressing (10-bit addressing requires firmware support)

+- SMBus operation (through firmware support SMBus supported in hardware in UDBs)

+- 7-bit hardware address compare

+- Wake from low power modes on address match

+- Glitch filtering (active and alternate-active modes only)

-Data transfers follow the format shown in Figure 7-22.
+Data transfers follow the format shown in Figure 7-18.
 After the START condition (S), a slave address is sent.
 This address is 7 bits long followed by an eighth bit which is a data direction bit (R/W) - a 'zero' indicates a transmission (WRITE), a 'one' indicates a request for data (READ).
 A data transfer is always terminated by a STOP condition (P) generated by the master.
 However, if a master still wishes to communicate on the bus, it can generate a repeated START condition (Sr) and address another slave without first generating a STOP condition.
 Various combinations of read/write formats are then possible within such a transfer.